OJ17/things-I-learned-wiki/docs/distraction/Other stuff/random-interesting-things.md

 sidebar_position: 6
 ---

-## Interesting stories about deaths and murders
+## Interesting stories about unexplained deaths and murders

 [Killing of Jonbenet Ramsey](https://en.wikipedia.org/wiki/Killing_of_JonBen%C3%A9t_Ramsey)